UTSCCSCC01/finalprojectf22-nostruggle/doc/sprint3/PB.md

 - 70\.
 TASK: Evaluating like terms
 - 65\.
 TASK: Distinguishing different terms

+73\.
+As a user, I would like to access a tool that can help me factor and find multiples of numbers in order to help me with my math (1 story point).

 ### Productivity
 11\.
 As a user(Sarah/Mark), I would like to schedule my day with a daily to-do list so that I can plan out activities/tasks in my day (5 story points).